sap-tutorials/Tutorials/tutorials/hana-spatial04-sapphire18/hana-spatial04-sapphire18.md

 ## Details
 ### You will learn
-how you can use SAP HANA's spatial clustering to analyze PoI data
+ - How to use SAP HANA's spatial clustering to analyze PoI data

 ### Time to Complete
 **5 Min**